colinshanmotang/double-blind-project-email-server/README.md

 Currently the server lives on my laptop, so the functionality will only work when my laptop is running :P

 TODO: Replace `localhost:3000` with something that actually would work on a machine that is not the server

+## Final note

+This is intended as a kudos board, not a general-purpose anonymous messaging board, since gubsheep tells me that there have been problems with the latter in the past